matrix-org/matrix.org/content/ecosystem/servers/index.md

 +++

-You don't need to run your homeserver yourself to participate in the Matrix ecosystem.
+You don't need to run your homeserver yourself to participate in the Matrix network.
 If you are not a tech-savvy person or are not interested into running your own homeserver, head to the [Chat Basics](/docs/chat_basics/) to discover how to chat using Matrix.